Netherlands hoping to end World Cup winless streak

 But the runners-up in 1974, 1978 and 2010 seem to have a squad with less sparkle than any of those teams and could be reliant on a handful of veterans who are surely on their last World Cup legs.

 Netherlands coach Louis van Gaal does not appear to have settled on a first-choice goalkeeper, while his midfield is in flux and missing its strongest performer through injury.
-The country’s top international scorer, Robin van Persie, has yet to deliver on any of football’s greatest stages.
+The country’s top international scorer, Robin van Persie, is also under an injury cloud and has yet to deliver on any of football’s greatest stages.

 Inspired by midfield playmaker Wesley Sneijder and backed up by an uncompromising defense, the Netherlands reached the 2010 final in Johannesburg only to lose to Spain 1-0 in extra time of an ugly final.